MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 ## Create a Storage Account ##

-A _storage account_ gives your applications access to Windows Azure Blob, Table, and Queue services located in a geographic region.
+A _storage account_ gives your applications access to Microsoft Azure Blob, Table, and Queue services located in a geographic region.
 It represents the highest level of the namespace for accessing the storage services and can contain up to 100 TB of blob, queue, and table data.

 Storage costs are based on storage utilization and the number of storage transactions required to add, update, read, and delete stored data.
 Storage utilization is calculated based on your average usage of storage for blobs, tables, and queues during a billing period.

 Create a storage account in the affinity group:

-1. In the Windows Azure Management Portal, click the **Storage** tab and click **New** in the bottom panel.
+1. In the Microsoft Azure Management Portal, click the **Storage** tab and click **New** in the bottom panel.

    ![New button](new_storage.png)